LinkofOrigin/OoT-Randomizer/Notes/GUI/architecture.md

   1. name: Internal name of the option value
   2. text: Name of the option as shown to the user
   3. tooltip: The tooltip shown to the user when he hovers over the option.
 This is only supported by SearchBox at the moment.
 Line breaks are again added by a `<br>` tag
-  4. controls_visibility_tab: What tab(s) to disable when this option is selected.
+  4. controls-visibility-tab: What tab(s) to disable when this option is selected.
 Multiple tabs can be separated by comma and are addressed by their internal name (see mapping.json structure)
-  5. controls_visibility_section: What section(s) to disable when this option is selected
+  5. controls-visibility-section: What section(s) to disable when this option is selected
-  6. controls_visibility_setting: What specific setting(s) to disable when this option is selected
+  6. controls-visibility-setting: What specific setting(s) to disable when this option is selected
-* conditional_controls &rarr; A list of "conditions" that can alter this setting's state.
-This allows other settings to alter this setting by altering its visibility, enabled state, and value.
+* conditional-controls &rarr; An object of "conditions" that can alter this setting's visibility, enabled state, and value based on the state of other settings.
+This object can contain multiple items that each define their own conditions and target state for the setting.
+The first condition that passes will take priority in altering the setting and the other conditions will not be evaluated.
+If this setting would be disabled by some other logic (eg. 'controls_visibility_setting'), that will take priority over ALL condition-based logic.
+When this happens, the setting state will not be changed even if a passing condition would normally do so.
+The format of a condition object is as follows:
-  1. A condition is written as an object with a key to an inner object.
-The key has no functional purpose and is purely for human reabaility and debugging purposes.
+  * "key" -> {object}: "key" has no functional purpose and is purely for human readability and debugging purposes. "object" contains key/value pairs that define the behavior of the condition.
-  2. Conditions have 4 keys:
-     * value: The value the setting should be changed to if the condition passes.
+    * value: If the condition passes, the setting will be changed to this value.
-     * enabled: `True` will enable the setting if the condition passes, and `False` will disable the setting.
+    * enabled: If the condition passes, `True` will enable the setting and `False` will disable it.
-     * visible: `True` will hide the setting from the UI if the condition passes, and `False` will show the setting.
+    * visible: If the condition passes, `True` will display the setting in the UI if the condition passes and `False` will hide it.
-     * conditions: A list of "partial conditions" that determine if this condition passes or not.
+    * conditions: A list of "partial condition" objects that determine if this condition passes or not.
+All "partial conditions" must pass for the full condition to also pass.
+(This provides `AND` logic)
-  3. Partial conditions are listed as an array of objects representing other settings.
-     * Each object is a list of key -> value pairs of "setting_name" -> "setting_value".
-     * If at least one of these pairs matches the current state of the settings, the partial condition will pass.
+      * Each partial condition contains "key" -> "value" pairs in the format of "setting_name" -> "setting_value".
+If at least one of these pairs matches the current state of the settings, the partial condition will pass.
 Otherwise it will fail.
 (This provides `OR` logic)
-  4. All "partial conditions" must pass for the full condition to also pass.
-(This provides `AND` logic
-  5. If the full condition passes, the setting will be updated to reflect the given value, enabled, and visible states.
-All of these are optional, any that are excluded will remain unchanged from the current setting state when the condition passes.
-  6. A setting can have multiple conditions as you see fit.
-The first condition that passes will take priority in altering the setting and the following conditions will not be evaluated.
-  7. If a setting would be disabled by some other logic (eg. 'controls_visibility_setting'), that will take priority over ALL condition-based logic.
-When this happens, the setting state will not be changed even if a passing condition would normally do so.

 ### The settings_mapping.json structure